supabase/supabase-py/README.md

 ### Use a Virtual Environment

-We recommend using a virtual environment, preferrably through `uv`, given it is currently the only tool that understands the workspace setup (you can read more about it in [the uv docs](https://docs.astral.sh/uv/concepts/projects/workspaces/)).
+We recommend using a virtual environment, preferably through `uv`, given it is currently the only tool that understands the workspace setup (you can read more about it in [the uv docs](https://docs.astral.sh/uv/concepts/projects/workspaces/)).

 ```
 uv venv supabase-py